DEV-learn-co-students/angular-manual-transclusion-readme-seiji-batch-002/README.md

 ## transclude()

-If we change over the value of our `transclude` property to `'element'` in our directives, we can use the fifth function provided in our `link` function.
+We can also use the fifth function provided in our `link` function.

 This function returns our transcluded content as an actual DOM element.
 This allows us to manually append our elements into our directives instead.